Niveditha-04/Niveditha-04.github.io/README.md

 ### What you can do

-- Ask anything about me in plain English
+- Ask anything about me
 - Send an image and ask a question about it
 - Click the Listen button on any reply to hear it read out loud
 - Use the mic button to speak your question instead of typing

 ### Things to know before you use it

 **First reply takes longer:** The chatbot runs on Render's free hosting.
 If no one has used it in the last 15 minutes, it goes to sleep.
 Your very first message may take 50 seconds to 1 minute to get a reply.
-After that, all replies come back instantly.
+After that, all replies come back instantly

 **Daily usage limit:** The chatbot uses the Groq API which has a free daily token limit.
 Each reply uses roughly 300 to 500 tokens.
 The daily limit covers around 150 to 200 exchanges on a normal day.
-If the limit is reached, the chatbot will let you know and suggest reaching out by email instead.
+If the limit is reached, the chatbot will let you know and suggest reaching out by email instead

 ---